The 100 best TV shows of all time

 Squid Game was a big success for Netflix and pulled in a huge amount of viewers who were all obsessed with the Korean drama about just how far people would go for money.
 The intense series took popular children's games and made them deadly, and it was truly thrilling to see each set piece come to life.
 It was equally fascinating to learn who was behind the games and why, in a shocking reveal.

-Given its success, there's a second season in the works, which will pick up after that interesting ending, as well as a reality series called Squid Game: The Challenge that will see people taking part in real-life games inspired by the series (minus the death, of course!) — Lucy Buglass
+Given its success, there's a second season in the works, which will pick up after that interesting ending, plus there's been spin-off Squid Game: The Challenge saw people taking part in real-life games inspired by the series (minus the death, of course!) — Lucy Buglass

 Prime Suspect cast